Souvik-0612/Bridge/system_notes.md

           1. 2!c-2!d-2!s-3!c (2nd neg)-3!s
           2. 2!c-2!d-3!d-3!h(2nd neg)-4!d
           3. 2!c-2!d-2!s-3!c-3!s-4!c (responder rebids 2nd neg. suit to say he has real !c)

 ### Other competitive auctions, (Good-bad etc)
-This section tries to summarise Robson-Segal
+This section tries to summarise the Robson-Segal book

 -  *Generally*, 2NT is Lebensohl in response to a t/o double.
 It is *always* so when RHO bids after t/o.
--  If enemy has bib 2!s / 2!h, parter makes a t/o double, and RHO passes, then it is *scrambling* in the following situations
+-  If enemy has bid 2!s / 2!h, partner makes a t/o double, and RHO passes, then it is *scrambling* in the following situations
-    1. auctions in which partner has balanced
+    1. auctions in which partner has bid in the balancing position.
     2. When responder to t/o had one chance to bid Lebensohl, but did not.
-- In all competitive non-fit auctions where opener's 3nd bid is over 2!d/2!h/2!s by RHO, *unless* responder made  a forcing 2-leve bid, then 2NT is nat.
+- In all competitive non-fit auctions where opener's 2NT bid is over 2!d/2!h/2!s by RHO, *unless* responder made  a forcing 2-level bid, then 2NT is nat.